Best 10 Secure Browsers For SMBs (2026)

 Island is an enterprise browser designed from the ground up to be fully managed, security-first browser that gives IT and security teams deep control over how employees interact with the web.
 It’s available across Windows, macOS, Linux, ChromeOS, iOS, and Android, and also offers a browser extension for teams that don’t want to switch browsers entirely.

-Island provides conditional access controls that evaluate identity, device posture, network, location, and application context before granting access to apps within the browser.
-DLP controls covers downloads, uploads, copy/paste, printing, and screenshots, with controls that extend even to desktop applications like Zoom, Slack, and Teams.
+• Conditional access controls evaluate identity, device posture, network, location, and application context before granting access to apps within the browser

 Strengths